Glastonbury Tor: Christian settlement

 During the late Saxon and early medieval period, there were at least four buildings on the summit.
 The base of a stone cross demonstrates Christian use of the site during this period, and it may have been a hermitage.
 The broken head of a wheel cross dated to the 10th or 11th century was found partway down the hill and may have been the head of the cross that stood on the summit.
 The head of the cross is now in the Museum of Somerset in Taunton.

 The earliest timber church, dedicated to St Michael, is believed to have been constructed in the 11th or 12th century; from which post holes have since been identified.
 Associated monk cells have also been identified.

 In 1243 Henry III granted a charter for a six-day fair at the site.

 St Michael's Church was destroyed by an earthquake on 11 September 1275.
 According to the British Geological Survey, the earthquake was felt in London, Canterbury and Wales, and was reported to have destroyed many houses and churches in England.
-The intensity of shaking was greater than 7 MSK, with its epicentre in the area around Portsmouth or Chichester, South England.
+The intensity of shaking was probably greater than 7 on the Medvedev–Sponheuer–Karnik scale, with its epicentre in the area around Portsmouth or Chichester, South England.

 A second church, also dedicated to St Michael, was built of local sandstone in the 14th century by the Abbot Adam of Sodbury, incorporating the foundations of the previous building.
 It included stained glass and decorated floor tiles.
 There was also a portable altar of Purbeck Marble; it is likely that the Monastery of St Michael on the Tor was a daughter house of Glastonbury Abbey.

 St Michael's Church survived until the Dissolution of the Monasteries in 1539 when, except for the tower, it was demolished.
 The Tor was the place of execution where Richard Whiting, the last Abbot of Glastonbury Abbey, was hanged, drawn and quartered along with two of his monks, John Thorne and Roger James.
 The three-storey tower of St Michael's Church survives.
 It has corner buttresses and perpendicular bell openings.
 There is a sculptured tablet with an image of an eagle below the parapet.